cifanip/high-performance-computing/cases/03_orbital_collisions/index.md

 \mathbf{X}^i(T) = [ \mathbf{x}^i(T),\mathbf{y}^i(T),\mathbf{z}^i(T),\mathbf{v_x}^i(T),\mathbf{v_y}^i(T),\mathbf{v_z}^i(T) ].
 $$

-List (2) must be expanded to generate ensambles for the Monte Carlo algorithm.
-Storing coordinates in a sequence $x,y,z,...,v_z$ as in (2) is not a good layout.
-Each thread accessing these coordinates from VRAM will have to fetch memory strided by $6$ elements with a consequence waste of cache line.
-A layout that facilitates **memory coalescence** is constructed by storing values of the same coordinate sequentially.
-For a single onbject, e.g. $X^0$, we have
+List (2) must be expanded to generate ensambles for the Monte Carlo simulation.
+Storing coordinates as an interleaved sequence $x,y,z,...,v_z$ as in (2) creates an inefficient layout.
+Threads within a warp accessing these coordinates from VRAM would fetch memory strided by 6 elements, resulting in uncoalesced accesses and wasted cache lines.

+To achieve strict **memory coalescence** we construct a layout by storing values of the same coordinate sequentially.
+For a single object, e.g. $X^0$, we have

 $$
 L^0 = \lbrace \mathbf{x}^0_0,...,\mathbf{x}^0_{N-1},\mathbf{y}^0_0,...,\mathbf{y}^0_{N-1},...,\mathbf{z}^0_{0},...,\mathbf{z}^0_{N-1},... \rbrace,